 Faculty & Staff

 Norbeck Montessori is a private preschool that employs approximately thirty-five full-time and part-time faculty and staff members.
-All of our Montessori teachers have Master's degrees in Montessori education and most of our assistants have college degrees.
+All of our Montessori teachers have Bachelor’s degrees and have received the Montessori Credential from an accredited Montessori Institute.
 We are very proud to say that many of our faculty and staff members have been with us for over 15 years and several have been with us for over 30 years.
 Our faculty and staff members are carefully selected for their warm, friendly, and nurturing temperaments, not simply for their degrees and experiences.
 We know this is why so many of our faculty and staff come back home to their "Norbeck family" with their own preschool-aged children, grandchildren, and also to teach in our private school programs.
 Norbeck is very much a family, and we strive to incorporate your children and you into our family.
 Your child will have the same teachers for as long as they attend Norbeck.
 This helps strengthen the bond between your child and the adults he/she interacts with every day.
 It also enables us to follow their academic and social progress over the course of their preschool education.
 Like a family, our educational environment is one of fun, happiness, joy, laughter, and most importantly, pride of learning.